sharpjd/GPUPrefSwitcher/README.md

 2. Then, you face having to turn down your game's graphics settings so that they don't overload your iGPU.
 But when you're done, back on the charger and using your dGPU for prettier graphics again, you have to change the settings *another* time to restore those settings.
 This also means you need to memorize two distinct sets of settings!

-3. Automatic frame limiter features like NVIDIA's BatteryBoost don't work as well as due to their high base power draw in comparison to iGPU's, on top of capping your game to a dismal 30FPS by default.
+3. Automatic frame limiter features like NVIDIA's BatteryBoost don't work as well due to their high base power draw in comparison to iGPU's, on top of capping your game to a dismal 30FPS by default.

 These points of contention practically defeat half the purpose of a gaming laptop: *To be a **portable** gaming machine.* Ironically, non-gaming laptops *without* discrete GPUs may even give a better experience in this regard!
 Because of these reasons, it's completely understandable that gaming laptops still harbor the reputation of being impractical.

 This app aims to solve these problems by letting you configure apps to automatically target dGPU/iGPU, and also seamlessly switch between two sets of graphics settings for when you're plugged in and plugged out.

+**Your laptop's iGPU may be faster than you realize.** If your laptop has Intel Iris Xe Graphics, an Intel Core Ultra Processor, or a Ryzen processor — all of which are/have strong iGPUs — and you have a game you play very often, or an indie gamer, you are a perfect candidate for this app!
+And even if you don't have a blazing fast iGPU, it's unlikely you'll care much about graphics while gaming on the go anyway — so go ahead and turn those settings down.

 <details>
 <summary>